cnbbooks/lfe-casting-spels/book/part5/3-exits.md

 What our ``describe-exits`` function does is build a list of strings and then joins them together with a space.

 But we skipped over something.
 Remember how we used ``lists:map`` before?
 By passing it a ``lambda``?
 Well here, we're passing it a *named function*, not an *anonymous function*.
 To pass a function, you need to put ``#'`` in front of the function name, and then it's *arity* after the function name.
-So, we get a list of the exits records, pass each record to ``describe-exit/1``, and with the resulting list of exit descriptions, joins them together using a single space.
+So, we get a list of the exits records, pass each record to ``describe-exit/1``, and with the resulting list of exit descriptions, join them together using a single space.

 Let's try this new function: